kevbob/dogs-to-spiders/README.md

-# Millennials to Snake People
+# Dog to spider

-Browser extension that reveals the *real* truth behind Millennials.
+Dogs to spiders, fork of https://github.com/ericwbailey/millennials-to-snake-people

 ## Installation